“The strength of the working class is organization. Without the organization of the masses, the proletariat is nothing. Organized, it is everything.”

 When his TikTok went viral, Azevedo had a modest following of 40,000, mostly built around posts about Beyoncé.
 He had never organized with a union or a political party.
 After the viral TikTok, he created a WhatsApp group, started connecting with labor lawyers and activists, and within weeks, they created Vida Além do Trabalho, VAT (Life Beyond Work).
 A public petition for the end of the 6×1 schedule followed shortly after.
 In May 2024, Federal Deputy Erika Hilton of the Partido Socialismo e Liberdade formally announced a Proposed Constitutional Amendment calling for a four-day workweek, filed in partnership with VAT.

-By October 2024, Azevedo won the election for city councilman in Rio de Janeiro as the 12th most voted candidate out of 51 seats.
-Despite having received less funding than other candidates from his party, PSOL, he was the most voted candidate of the party.
-He went from a viral TikTok to having an institutional platform that allowed him a voice in the Brazilian Congress.
+By October 2024, Azevedo won election to the Rio de Janeiro City Council as the 12th most voted candidate out of 51 seats.
+Despite having received less funding than other candidates from his party, PSOL, he was the party’s most voted candidate.
+He went from a viral TikTok to a public political platform that carried the fight against the 6×1 schedule into national debate.

-Within the last two years, the movement never lost momentum, despite the right’s attempts to argue that ending the 6×1 schedule would increase the unemployment rate.
-That is proven to be a false argument.
-It is typical of the tyrants of capitalism to threaten the public with fear of economic change.
-It is encouraging that public support has been overwhelming: a Senate poll on the reduction received 92.6% support and only 7.4% opposition.
+In less than three years, the movement never lost momentum, despite the right’s attempts to argue that ending the 6×1 schedule would increase unemployment.
+That is the bosses’ old threat: every gain for workers, they say, will bring ruin.
+But public support has been overwhelming.
+A Senate poll on the reduction received 92.6% support and only 7.4% opposition.

 On May 27, 2026, the Chamber of Deputies voted to approve a constitutional amendment phasing out the 6×1 schedule, the first reduction to Brazil’s workweek since the Constitution was enacted in 1988.
-Now, the amendment will go to the Senate, where it is expected to be approved.
+Now, the amendment goes to the Senate, where the fight continues.

 In the 83 years since the CLT was enacted, few amendments have carried this much meaning for the Brazilian working class.
 The end of the 6×1 schedule is not just a labor reform.
 It is proof that organization works.